 - Xanthan gum: thickening agent made from corn sugar.

-- Azodicarbonmide: bleaching and maturing additive for flour.
+- Azodicarbonamide: bleaching and maturing additive for flour.
 A number of reports have been published of individual workers alleging asthma induced by exposure to azodicarbonamide.
 May also be a skin irritant.

 And this is just one junk food product out of thousands.
-There are many others with longer ingredient lists and wierd, sometimes harmful additives.
+There are many others with longer ingredient lists and weird, sometimes harmful additives.

 I wonder if the people who manufacture junk food eat their own products.